Solar panels in a field

 We have come a long way since those early years of ESG.

-In part this is due to asset owners, especially superannuation funds, and responsible investment organisations, such as the Australian Council of Superannuation Investors, becoming more cohesive and more vocal in their opposition to missteps and now frequently voting against management on ESG-related issues.
+In part this is due to asset owners, especially superannuation funds, and responsible investment organisations, such as the Australian Council of Superannuation Investors, becoming more vocal in their opposition to missteps and now frequently voting against management on ESG-related issues.

-Yet, most of the action is focused on engagement and shareholder voting, but at the point of writing no pension fund had yet drafted a resolution itself, a fact much lamented by Mike Wyrsch, Chief Investment Officer of Vision Super.
+Yet, most of the action in this space is focused on engagement and shareholder voting, but at the point of writing no pension fund had yet drafted a resolution itself, a fact much lamented over by Mike Wyrsch, Chief Investment Officer of Vision Super.

 Vision Super and several overseas investors have co-filed a resolution against BHP over its membership of trade associations whose lobbying efforts are not in line with the goals of the Paris Agreement on global warming.